Honey: Calories and Nutrition Analyse

 • 3.5 cubes of sugar

-Take a look at tables below to see details about honey nutrition.
+Take a quick look at the tables below for detailed information about honey nutrition.

-Calories in Honey Based On Sugars And Sweeteners Category
+Calories in Honey Compared with Others in Sugars And Sweeteners Category

 • Vit B2 (riboflavin)0.038 mg